 A consideration of key contemporary contributors to studies in lifelong learning.
-This course engages student in an in-depth examination of the theories and practices of select contemporary topics in the field.
-Note: Students who have received credit for GAED 6202 may not take this course for credit.
+This course engages students in an in-depth examination of the theories and practices of select contemporary topics in the field.

 Lifelong Learning Processes

 An exploration of the distinguishing features of lifelong learning processes including an investigation of the ways lifelong learning in adulthood connects to processes of social and cultural reproduction and development.
 Explores the impact of broader physical, social and cultural contexts on lifelong learning processes.